Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey

 \end{itemize}

-\textbf{The top quark:} is one of the fundamental particles described by the Standard Model of particle physics.
+\textbf{The top quark:} is one of the heavy fundamental particles described by the \ac{SM}.
 It holds a special place in particle physics due to its extremely large mass and its role in various processes involving high-energy collisions.
-Here are some key points about the top quark:
+Here are some key points about the top quark \cite{hoang2020top}:

-\begin{itemize} \item Mass: The top quark is the heaviest known elementary particle.
-Its mass is approximately 173.2 GeV/$c^2$, which is even heavier than an entire atom of gold. \item Quarks and the Strong Force: Quarks are the building blocks of protons and neutrons, which are the constituents of atomic nuclei.
-The top quark, like all quarks, experiences a strong nuclear force, which is responsible for holding quarks together within hadrons (particles composed of quarks). \item Weak Decays: Due to its high mass, the top quark is relatively short-lived and decays before it can form bound states with other quarks to create hadrons.
-It decays primarily through weak interaction, one of the fundamental forces described by the Standard Model. \item Production and Detection: The top quark is typically produced in high-energy particle collisions, such as those that occur in experiments at particle accelerators like the \ac{LHC}.
+\begin{itemize}[leftmargin=6pt] \item \textbf{Mass:} The top quark is the heaviest known elementary particle.
+Its mass is approximately 173.2 GeV/$c^2$, which is even heavier than an entire atom of gold. \item \textbf{Quarks and the strong force}: Quarks are the building blocks of protons and neutrons, which are the constituents of atomic nuclei.
+The top quark, like all quarks, experiences a strong nuclear force, which is responsible for holding quarks together within hadrons (particles composed of quarks). \item \textbf{Weak decays:} Due to its high mass, the top quark is relatively short-lived and decays before it can form bound states with other quarks to create hadrons.
+It decays primarily through weak interaction, one of the fundamental forces described by the \ac{SM}. \item \textbf{Production and detection:} The top quark is typically produced in high-energy particle collisions, such as those that occur in experiments at particle accelerators like the \ac{LHC}.
 Due to its high mass, the top quark is often produced along with its corresponding antiquark.
 Researchers detect its presence indirectly by observing its decay products, which can include other quarks, leptons (such as electrons and muons), and neutrinos.

-\item Role in Electroweak Symmetry Breaking: The top quark is of particular interest in theories related to electroweak symmetry breaking, a phenomenon that explains why certain particles acquire mass.
+\item \textbf{Role in electroweak symmetry breaking:} The top quark is of particular interest in theories related to electroweak symmetry breaking, a phenomenon that explains why certain particles acquire mass.
 Its large mass plays a significant role in the behavior of the Higgs boson and its interactions. \end{itemize}

 \textbf{The $b$ and $\bar{b}$ Jets:}